 - Fishing equipment (if you plan to cooks something else than edible seaweeds)

-Seaweed is categorized in three main groups, all easily recognizable based on their color:
+Seaweed is categorized into three main groups, all easily recognizable based on their color:

 - Green seaweeds or Chlorospermeae, found in highest water regions